dandalpiaz/markdown-pages.js/README.md

 ## Todo

+- v2
-- Set site title, meta description, favicon from a config file?
+  - Set option for syntax highlighting in config
+  - Move dark/light mode button user-scripts.js
-- Update docs - quick start, description/intro (client-side, no-build), deployment options, HTML passthrough, limitations
+  - Update docs - quick start, description/intro (client-side, no-build), deployment options, HTML passthrough, limitations, how-to update config, pair with classless CSS theme
+  - New name (not just for .md files)
   - Add a header/menu and footer section in `index.html` that can be populated from Markdown files?
-- Move pages out of 'pages' directory so that GitHub and hosted site can find assets using the same relative paths?